PolusAI/image-tools/clustering/outlier-removal-plugin/README.md

 ﻿# Outlier removal
 The outlier removal plugin removes the outliers from the data based on the method selected and outputs csv file.
 The output will have separate csv files for inliers and outliers.
 The input file should be in csv format.

-## Inputs:
-### Input csv collection:
-The input csv file that need outliers to be removed.
+The plugin support vaex supported input csv file that need outliers to be removed.
 The file should be in csv format.
 This is a required parameter for the plugin.

 ## Methods:
 Choose any one of the methods mentioned to remove outliers from the data.

 ### Isolation Forest
 Ensemble-based unsupervised method for outlier detection.
 The algorithm isolates outliers instead of normal instances.
 It works based on the principle that outliers are few and different and hence, the outliers can be identified easier than the normal points.
 The score is calculated as the path length to isolate the observation.

-## Types:
-Choose any one of the types(global/local) mentioned to remove outliers from the data.
-This is an optional parameter.
-Based on the method selected for detection of outliers, this option is displayed.
+These two methods can be selected to detect outliers>
+1. `IsolationForest`
+Detect outliers globally that deviates significantly from the rest of the datapoints
+2. `IForest`
+Detect local outliers that are distinct when compared to those of its neighbors.

 ### Global
-Select global to remove outliers that deviates significantly from the rest of the datapoints.
 <img src="images/Global.PNG" width="500" height="500">

 ### Local
-Select local to remove outliers that are distinct when compared to those of its neighbors.

 <img src="images/Local.PNG" width="500" height="500">

-## Output:
+## Outputs:
-Separate csv files for inliers and outliers.
+Select the output file by passing value to `outputType`.
+User can select from following options `inlier`, `oulier` or `combined`.
+The combined file contains `anomaly` column which score each datapoint if it is inlier or outlier.

 ## Building